 Learning is assessed in a variety of methods to prepare you for study at university.
 This may include an extended essay, timed assessments under controlled conditions and report writing.

-Choose to follow with degree-level study across a range of social sciences, to enable you to progress into a career in politics and government, international relations, history, social sciences, criminology, sociology or psychology.
+Choose to follow with a degree-level qualification or a career in politics and government, international relations, history (general, modern and ancient), social sciences, criminology, sociology, psychology, or anthropology amongst others.

 Check out our Financial Help page for information on fees and funding for students aged 19 and over!